-Future 50, the PMI is identifying and introducing promising young people and providing project management-related Megumi Avigail Yoshitomi support to many young people boldly taking on new challenges with For redefining the future of food with a focus on the aim of creating a
+Future 50, the PMI is identifying and introducing promising young people and providing project management-related support to many young people boldly taking on new challenges with the aim of creating a better world.

 Measures to Promote CoV Membership

 In 2021, we launched two initiatives, led by the PM Community Vitalization Committee.